 Spiritual Covenant, Physical Health

-This is a statement I make periodically in faith to promote good health.
-After making this statement, I address any physical ailments or problems I have.
+This is a statement you can make periodically in faith to promote good health.
+After making this statement, address any physical ailments or problems you have.
 Allow me to explain.

 The issue now is causing our physical bodies to experience the full benefit of that covenant blessing.
-A key is aligning our thoughts with spiritual reality, which includes orienting our minds toward the spiritual realm and acting on spiritual truths even if they don’t make sense rationally.
+A key is aligning our thoughts with spiritual reality, which includes orienting our minds toward the spiritual realm and acting on spiritual truths even if they don’t make rational sense.

-That shouldn’t be a major problem, since we already rely on physical realities most of us don’t fully understand; such as how electricity and DNA work.
-Faith may seem irrational to some, but every one of us uses faith when we sit in a chair or turn on a light switch, because we fully expect the chair to support us and the lights to shine.
+That shouldn’t be a major problem, since we already rely on physical realities most of us don’t fully understand, such as electricity.
+Faith may seem irrational to some, but we use faith when we sit in a chair or turn on a light switch, because we fully expect the chair to support us and the lights to shine.

 So why don’t we experience physical healing that belongs to us through our spiritual covenant with God?
 It’s not because God’s withholding it from us.
 It’s true that God sometimes heals someone dramatically and suddenly to demonstrate his goodness and build people’s faith.
 But God’s highest priority is for us to become spiritually mature and complete like Jesus, and that’s a process in which we have an essential role.
 God provides everything we need, but it’s our responsibility to use what he gives us.
 As we do our part, Holy Spirit produces the desired results in us.

-We need to build up our human spirits so they’re mature and complete, and function as God designed them.
+We need to build up our human spirits so we’re mature and complete, and function as God intends.
 We need to align our psyches with our spirits, so they support and fully cooperate with our spirits, instead of assume control as they currently do.
 Finally, we need to bring our bodies under control, instead of indulging their every desire.
-We accomplish all of this by submitting to our loving Father – God – choosing to believe what he says and faithfully practicing spiritual disciplines.
-Spiritual maturity and completeness make us more effective in every aspect of our covenant, which includes experiencing physical health.
-But perseverance is essential, because growth is inherently slow.
+We do all of this by submitting to our loving Father – God – choosing to believe what he says and faithfully practicing spiritual disciplines.
+But perseverance is essential, because spiritual growth is inherently slow.

 Our culture promotes physical exercise and other disciplines to care for our bodies.
-As Christians, we must focus on spiritual disciplines to strengthen, care for and develop our spirits, align our psyches with the spiritual realm and bring our bodies under control.
-As we do, we will function as God intended and more fully experience all of our covenant blessings, including physical health.
+As Christians, we must focus on spiritual disciplines to strengthen, care for and develop our spirits, align our psyches with the spiritual realm, and bring our bodies under control.
+As we do, we’ll function as God intends and more fully experience all of our covenant blessings, including physical health.

 Again, God has done everything he needs to do.
-Now it’s up to us to grow up spiritually and function the way he intends, which includes understanding and operating within our covenant with him.
-The benefits will be far greater than we’d expect from our efforts and far better than we could even imagine.
+Now it’s up to us to grow up spiritually and function as we should, which includes honoring our covenant relationship.
+The benefits will be far greater than we’d expect, and far better than we could imagine.